-This view provides a closeup view of the track. including color coding to show the frequency of the sound; red representing low frequency bass sounds, green representing mid-frequency sounds and blue representing high-frequency treble sounds.
-You can also switch to a three-band spectrum view by holding the ctrl key and clicking on the waveform.
+This view provides a close-up of the track, including color coding to show the frequency of the sound; red representing low frequency bass sounds, green representing midfrequency sounds and blue representing high-frequency sounds.
+You treble can also switch to a three-band spectrum view by holding the ctrl key and clicking on the waveform.
 Click on the waveform to 'scrub' or make fine adjustments to your position within the track.
 This applies to int mode only, and may be useful if you wish to set cue points in your tracks without your turntables or CD players connected.
 The Main Waveform is zoomed around the current position in the track.
 SEE "CUE POINTS" ON PAGE 16 AND "SCRATCH LIVE MODES" ON PAGE 14.

 TIP: Use the + and - keys to zoom in and out.
 TIP: Waveform can be either vertical or horizontal.
-SEE "HORIZONTAL WAVEFORMS" ON PAGE 27.
+SEE "HORIZONTAL WAVEFORMS" ON PAGE 28.